Is it totally necessary to use gesso when you’re doing an acrylic painting? Here’s a few pointers to help you figure it out.

 See, whenever you are painting on a surface, like canvas or wood, paint will get completely absorbed, sucking up all the hard-work and hours you just put into the painting.
 That would totally devastate any motivation to paint -let alone wanting to burn down the canvas and swear off acrylic painting forever. #drama

-So you would want to use something like gesso to prevent the paint from absorbing through the surface and to help the paint perform at its best.
+So you want to use something like gesso to prevent the paint from absorbing through the surface and to help the paint perform at its best.
 So let’s walk through a few important points about gesso and when (and why) to use it.

 What exactly is gesso and why is it important?